-PSA level: Number of nanograms of PSA per milliliter (ng/ml) of blood
+Number of nanograms of PSA per milliliter (ng/ml) of blood

 PSA density: The PSA level in comparison to the size of the prostate.
 It is calculated by dividing the PSA level by the size of the prostate (as measured by transrectal ultrasound-TRUS)

 PSA velocity: Measure of how much PSA levels change within a given period of time